Starz: Former first-run contracts

 At the time of its launch, Starz had secured exclusive first-run film rights with Universal Pictures, Touchstone Pictures, Hollywood Pictures, Miramax Films, New Line Cinema, Walt Disney Pictures, and Carolco Pictures.
 Between 1995 and 2005, Starz had also broadcast films from Turner Pictures and New Line Cinema.
+The New Line deal does not include the film Boogie Nights, due to runtime concerns, the film instead airs on HBO.
 Starz's contract with Universal Pictures expired in late 2002, with HBO and Starz sharing half of Universal Pictures' films during the 2003 calendar year before HBO assumed pay-TV rights in 2004.
+On July 15, 2021, Starz reached a licensing deal with Universal Pictures for first-run movies 18 months after they streamed on Peacock and Amazon Prime Video respectively.
+Starz would later exit out of the deal with Universal in 2026, two years before it was set to expire, citing lower than expected viewership of the films as a result of subscriber overlap between Amazon Prime and Starz.

 In 1997, Starz lost its rights to many of the Dimension Films to Showtime, due to its violent content surrounding the films, except for several future Jackie Chan films Dimension Films released, which Starz kept the rights.
 After the Showtime deal, in August 1999, Starz preemptively signed a four-year deal with Dimension Films that took effect in January 2003, in conjunction with a four-year extension of its existing deal with Miramax Films and the rest of the Disney family.
 In 2002, Starz picked up the pay-TV rights to Disney's animated films, which previously bypassed a pay-TV window.